BillMills/gammaSpectrum/README.md

 Go ahead and declare as many of these canvas / viewer pairs as you need - everything is encapsulated so there shouldn't be any collision problems.

 ##Loading Data
-Data to be plotted is loaded into the spectrumViewer object in its plotBuffer member variable.
-This is a key-value store where each key is the name of the plot, and the corresponding value is an array containing the number of counts in bin i at array index i.
-Load one like:

-    viewer.plotBuffer['test'] = [0,0,1,4,9,16,9,4,1,0,0];
+Data to be plotted is loaded using the .addData method:

+    viewer.addData('myPlot', [0,0,1,4,9,16,9,4,1,0,0]);

+would add the array in the second argument to the list of histograms to be plotted, and assign the key 'myPlot' to reference it by.
+Data series can be removed with

+    viewer.removeData('myPlot');

 gammaSpectrum comes with a fake spectrum you can play around with, which is loaded in the demo page.

 ##Options